spose-ws/spose-ws.github.io/cfp.md

 ## Submissions

-Submissions must be done via Easychair at [https://easychair.org/conferences/?conf=spose2020](https://easychair.org/conferences/?conf=spose2020).
+Submissions must be done via Easychair at [https://easychair.org/conferences/?conf=spose2020](https://easychair.org/conferences/?conf=spose2020) - see also the respective CfP page there: [https://easychair.org/cfp/SPOSE2020](https://easychair.org/cfp/SPOSE2020)

 Submissions must be formatted according to the [LNCS-Template](http://www.springeronline.com/lncs) and in **anonymized / blinded** form.

 ## Important dates (might be subject to change, depending on publication constraints)